cncf/clomonitor/docs/checks.md

 This check passes if:

-- The last commits in the repository have the DCO signature (*Signed-off-by*).
-Merge pull request and merge branch commits are ignored for this check.

 - A DCO check is found in the last closed PR on Github.
 Regexps used:

 ```sh